sachinmyneni/battleship/README.md

 # Battleship
-Battleship game in BBC Microbit v2
+Battleship game in BBC micro:bit v2

 # Rules
 Players take turns to pick a target and fire.
 Even when they hit an enemy target the opponents gets the next chance.